Manipulation and readout of spin states of a single-molecule magnet by a spin-polarized current: CONCLUSIONS

 \section{CONCLUSIONS}

 We have analyzed the feasibility of the SMM-based memory device.
 Here, the SMM's spin-state of the $\left\langle S_{z}\right\rangle _{\max}$ and that of the $\left\langle S_{z}\right\rangle _{\min}$ are recognized as the information bits \textquotedblleft$1$" and \textquotedblleft$0$", respectively.
 We have demonstrated that the switching between the SMM's two spin states of stored information (i.e., \textquotedblleft$1$" and \textquotedblleft$0$") can be carried out by reversing the direction of the applied spin-polarized current.
-This feature can be used to operate the error correction of stored information.
-The switching time, which depends on both the sequential tunneling gap $\varepsilon_{se}$ and the spin-selection-role allowed transition-energy $\varepsilon_{trans}$, can be tuned by the gate voltage.
-In particular, when the writing bias voltage is turned off for just several nanoseconds, in the cases of the empty-occupied and doubly-occupied ground eigenstates, the time derivative of the transport current and that of the average value of the SMM's spin state can be used to read out the SMM's spin-state of the $\left\langle S_{z}\right\rangle _{\max}$ and that of the $\left\langle S_{z}\right\rangle _{\min}$.
-Moreover, the tunneling strength of and the asymmetry of SMM-electrode coupling have a strong influence on the switching time, while that have a slight influence on the readout time.
-These results provide fundamental insight into the electrical controllable manipulation and detection of the SMM's spin-state of stored information, establishing the basis for the application of the SMM in memory device at the single-molecule level.
+This feature may be useful for the error correction of stored information.
+The switching time, which depends on both the sequential tunneling gap $\varepsilon_{se}$ and the spin-selection-rule allowed transition-energy $\varepsilon_{trans}$, can be tuned by the gate voltage.
+In particular, when the writing bias voltage is turned off, in the cases of the unoccupied and doubly-occupied ground eigenstates, the time derivative of the transport current can be used to read out the SMM's two spin-state of the $\left\langle S_{z}\right\rangle _{\max}$ and the $\left\langle S_{z}\right\rangle _{\min}$.
+Moreover, the tunneling strength of and the asymmetry of SMM-electrode coupling have a strong influence on the switching time, whereas that have a slight influence on the readout time.
+These results provide fundamental insight into the electrical controllable manipulation and detection of the SMM's two spin-state of stored information, establishing the basis for the application of the SMM in memory device at the single-molecule level.